Halmesn/pizza-joint-framermotion/README.md

 [![Product Name Screen Shot][product-screenshot]](https://next-event-alpha.vercel.app/)

-This is a very simple project I made when I was learning the Framer Motion library.
+This is a very simple project I made when I was learning Framer Motion library.

 **The animations this project uses are bit crazy, I won't use them on real-world projects.
 It's only for learning purpose.**